google/space/README.md

 Space is a hybrid column/row oriented storage framework for Machine Learning datasets.
 It brings data warehouse/lake features, e.g., data mutation, version management, OLAP queries, materialized views, to ML datasets, for simplifying DataOps and MLOps.

 For each row of data, Space stores bulky unstructured fields in random access row oriented format (record fields), and stores the addresses (pairs of file and row ID) together with the other fields in columnar files (index fields).
-By decoupling unstructured data and processing only addresses, it can efficiently support all OLAP/columnar style data operations, e.g., sorting, JOIN.
+By decoupling unstructured data and processing only addresses, it can efficiently support all OLAP/columnar style data operations, e.g., sort, join.
 It automatically read data from addresses in its APIs when needed, e.g., feed data into training frameworks.

 <img src="docs/pics/space_overview.png" width="800" />